recursehex/Hybrid/README.md

 - LLVM code generation
 - Function definitions and calls
 - All primitive types and arrays
-- If-else and while loops
+- If-else and while loops with break statements
 - Expression evaluation
 - Global and local variables
 - External function declarations